CIDRAM/Docs/readme.en.md

 ##### 9.3.6 OMITTING LOG INFORMATION

 If you want to take it a step further by preventing specific types of information from being logged entirely, this is also possible to do.
-CIDRAM provides configuration directives to control whether IP addresses, hostnames, and user agents are included in logs.
-By default, all three of these data points are included in logs when available.
-Setting any of these configuration directives to `true` will omit the corresponding information from logs.
+At the configuration page, please refer to the `fields` configuration directive to control which fields appear in log entries and on the "Access Denied" page.

 *Note: There's no reason to pseudonymise IP addresses when omitting them from logs entirely.*

 *Relevant configuration directives:*
-- `legal` -> `omit_ip`
-- `legal` -> `omit_hostname`
-- `legal` -> `omit_ua`
+- `general` -> `fields`

 ##### 9.3.7 STATISTICS